zoltanszalontay/zoltanszalontay.github.io/about.md

 At home, he automates his house whenever it makes sense and gives real returns.
 He is making experiments at home in small.
 His infrastructure primarily uses ESP8266 and ESP32-based edge devices, Mosquitto MQTT broker, Node-RED, Grafana.
 All this runs on a single Raspberry, in Docker, and managed by Portainer.

 Zoltán lives in Szentendre, a beautiful mediterranean city near Budapest, with his wife, Zita and his son, Rudolf.
 He loves (to play) music or making things, such as 3D printers.

+For more info about how Zoltán is thinking about his professional work [click here](https://truepositive.hu/zoltan-szalontay)